NzoCs/Learning-point-processes/README.md

 ## Documentation <a href='#top'>[Back to Top]</a>
 <span id='doc'/>

-The classes and methods of `EasyTPP` have been well documented so that users can generate the documentation by:
+The classes and methods of `new_ltpp` have been well documented so that users can generate the documentation by:

 ```shell
 cd doc